This guidance is for people who wish to appeal a registration decision made by Social Work England.

-The adjudicators will not hear any oral evidence or oral submissions from you or Social Work England.
+The adjudicators will not hear any oral evidence or oral submissions from you or Social Work England's advocate.
 They will make their decisions solely on the documentation before them.

-These meetings will most likely take place either by telephone or video conference and are heard in private.
+These meetings will take place by video conference and are heard in private.